| So how are we finding life in NZ? You've

 pen friends with Lizzy Orchard for years.
 We have since enjoyed many meals

+with the family.
 And we are enjoying the availability and quality of the local food produce.

 Green lipped mussels, seafood, fresh fruit and vegetables - and mint sauce